bretth/django-pq/README.rst

 django-pq
 ==========

-A task queue based on the elegant RQ_ but with a django postgresql backend, using postgresql's asynchronous notifications to wait for work.
+A task queue with scheduling and simple workflow engine based on the elegant RQ_ but with a django postgresql backend, using postgresql's asynchronous notifications to wait for work.

 RQ sets a low barrier for entry, and django-pq takes it lower for sites that can’t or don’t want to use Redis in their stack.
 By using django-pq you are trading off throughput on cheap tasks for the transactional integrity of Postgresql.
 For tasks that are expected to complete in a few milliseconds or less such as internal messaging you can expect RQ to be at least 2.5x faster than django-pq.
 For expensive tasks taking 1/2 a second or more to complete the throughput of RQ and django-pq will be about the same.
 As such, django-pq is suitable for very low volume messaging or slow running task applications (see benchmarks below).